blue-ocean-travella/hratx41-travello/readme.md

   * We did whiteboard session with the whole team talking and drawing out the flow of data.
   * Team members worked in pairs and groups to ensure everyne is interacting with the data correctly.

-- Using Google API to scrape data from Google
+- Using Google API to parse data from Google
-  * Why
-  * What
-  * How

-    * Why, what was the plan to overcome those challenges?
-    * What did you learn?
+  * Google API was robust enough and offered all the data we needed for our application
+  * Google API had additional references attached to the data that allowed us to search more spesific data as needed.
+  * Doing multiple API requests was challenging with asynchronous data and parsing all the data that was needed.

 ## Challenges that were unexpected